95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 05. COCHRAN COUNTY, TX

-On September 28, 2023, the Cochran County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated parts of Cochran County, Texas.
+On September 28, 2023, the Cochran County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated area of Cochran County, Texas.

-The vote of the Cochran County Commissioners' Court , which covered all of the unincorporated parts of Cochran County was 4-0.
+The vote of the Cochran County Commissioners' Court , which covered all of the unincorporated area of Cochran County was 4-0.

 County Population: 2,547